o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-disconnecting.md

 1. Pause your pointer over the connection.
 The white line becomes a line of moving blue dashes.

-1. Left\-click the blue dashed line.
+1. Left-click the blue dashed line.

 1. Press **Delete**.
 **Note**
-You must left\-click the blue dashed line before you press **Delete**.
+You must left-click the blue dashed line before you press **Delete**.

 **To delete connections by using the **Alt** key**

 1. With the **Alt** key pressed, pause your pointer on the line.
 The line turns red.

-1. Left\-click the line.
+1. Left-click the line.

 **To delete a node's connections by "shaking" the node**